cl3t0/flight-finder/README.md

 TOTAL                                                                415     56    87%
 ```

 With everything done and working, I documented every function, created the Dockerfile, created the Makefile, created the CI pipeline with GitHub Actions, wrote this README and adjusted every detail to work as I wanted.
-That's it.de
+That's it.